fast-crud/fast-crud/README.md

 # fast-crud
 [English](./README.md) | [简体中文](./README_zhCN.md)

-Fastcrud is a options oriented crud development framework based on vue3.
-It can rapidly develop crud functions, and can be used as the basic framework of low code platform.
+Fastcrud is an options-oriented crud development framework based on vue3.
+It can rapidly develop crud functions and can be used as the basic framework of a low code platform.
-It is easy to get started, has strong scalability, and has rich examples, so that you can quickly complete the task of moving bricks.
+It is easy to get started, has strong scalability, and has rich examples so that you can quickly complete the task of moving bricks.

 source :[Github](https://github.com/fast-crud/fast-crud)  /  [Gitee](https://gitee.com/fast-crud/fast-crud)
 demo: